-Canon 5D versus Nikon D5200
+Canon 5D vs Nikon D5200

-The Canon EOS 5D and the Nikon D5200 are two digital cameras that were officially introduced, respectively, in August 2005 and November 2012.
+The Canon EOS 5D and the Nikon D5200 are two digital cameras that were announced, respectively, in August 2005 and November 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (D5200) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5200 is notably smaller (26 percent) than the Canon 5D.
 Moreover, the D5200 is substantially lighter (38 percent) than the 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the D5200 does not feature any corresponding weather-sealing.